NASA Apollo project Crawler Transporter(CT)

 Fundamental designe was fixed at 1962, the first Crawler arrived on Merritt Island by 1 November 1964.
 Finally two Crawler Transporters(CT) were delivered to NASA.
 One was called Hans, and the other was called Franz.
 It has the three stories building high, and eight lane highway width.
 The roof of it is flat, and the dimensions of it equals to baseball infield.
 After the Apollo project, some modification were added for carrying Space Shuttle.
 These Crawler Transporters are used for about 40 years without major modification.

-When they were built, those were the world largest tracked vehicles ever made. (surpassed by Bagger 288 German excavator)
+When they were built, those were the world largest tracked vehicles ever made. (now surpassed by Bagger 288 German excavator(Google search))

 First the Crawler carries the Mobile Launcher(ML) to the VAB(Vehicle Assembly Building).
 After the Saturn V launch vehicle was built on the ML, the Crawler carries the ML whth the rocket to LC-39 Launch pad.
 The ML was set on the pad stand faithfully by using Laser guidance system on the Crawler.
 Next the Crawler carries the Mobile Service Structure(MSS) to the pad for maintain the rocket.
 Just before the launch, the Crawler carries the MSS to it's parking area.
 And after the launch, the Crawler carries the ML to maintainance area near VAB.